Table of Contents

 Retrieve all users

-Returns a (optionally paginated) list of users in your LinearB organization.
+Returns an optionally paginated list of users in your LinearB organization.

 2. Get a user by ID